isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.rst

    :scale: 30
    :align: center

-Select "Star a Project by Name" and enter "isb-cgc-bq" in the new window, then click "Pin".
+Select "Star a Project by Name" and enter "isb-cgc-bq" in the new window, then click "Star".

 .. image:: PinAProject.png
    :scale: 30